arramac/ArramacScratch/query.md

 	       collectionSelfLink/* link of the parent collection*/,
 	       sqrtUdf).Result;

-The above example creates a UDF whose name is "SQRT".
-It accepts a single JSON value "number" and calculates the square root of the number using the Math library.
+The above example creates a UDF whose name is `SQRT`.
+It accepts a single JSON value `number` and calculates the square root of the number using the Math library.

 We can now use this UDF in a query in a projection.